danstoner/dailymile_export/README.md

 I am writing versions of the script in other languages for personal learning and comparison.

-I hope to export the gear information (so I can track shoe mileage) which isn't even available in the API.

-Maybe eventually I will include additional fields such as tags and weather.
+Eventually I hope to include additional Tags and other ancillary data.

 I have received a request to export GPS tracks, so I will probably look into that as well.